Keyboard shortcuts

 Since Rastair deals with reads from TAPS, methylated Cs are represented as Ts in the read sequence.
 However, both the MM tag specification and other tools like modkit expect the fundamental base to be in the read sequence.
 That means, for a methylated CpG, the read sequence should contain a C on the forward strand and a G on the reverse strand, with only the MM tag indicating the modification instead of the presence of a T or A in the sequence.

-To be compatible with this, Rastair will rewrite the read sequence at methylated positions when writing the modBAM output.
+To be compatible with this, Rastair will rewrite the read sequence at methylated positions when writing the standard modBAM output.